masteringmodernpayments/book/state_and_history.md

 end
 ```

 Not that much different, really.
 We create the Sale object, and then instead of doing the Stripe processing in the controller we call the `process!` method that `aasm` creates.
+If the sale is finished we'll redirect to the pickup url.
+If isn't finished we assume it's errored, so we render out the `new` view with the error.